alpineboi20/Ovpn-Script/README.md

 # ovpn-script

 Just a modifed options version of angristan's openvpn script.
-Please use original authors script,as some option in this scipt may be unsuitable. https://github.com/angristan/openvpn-install
+Please use original authors script, as some options in this scipt may be unsuitable. https://github.com/angristan/openvpn-install

 curl -O https://raw.githubusercontent.com/alpineboi20/ovpn-script/master/openvpn-install.sh